 4.)
 If you aren’t able to get an apartment by the beginning of your studies and no one you know is able to take you in for a few days, you can ask about a possibility for a temporary housing.
-Contact firstname.lastname@example.org in Kuopio.
+Contact firstname.lastname@example.org in Joensuu and email@example.com in Kuopio.

 6.)
-Get to know and join your own Student Organisation.
-Your student organisation looks out for you and other students in your field of study and organizes various events for its members.
+Get to know and join your own student organisation.
+Your student organisation looks out for you and organizes various events for its members.
 In your student organisation, you’ll also find new friends and get some benefits.
 And don’t forget to join your campus’ international student club ESN Joensuu or ESN KISA (Kuopio).

 8.)
-From the Student Union office, you’ll also get your very own ISYY calendar!
+From the Student Union office you’ll also get your very own ISYY calendar!
 With the help of the calendar you can plan and schedule all your Autumn goings.
-At ISYY offices, you can also purchase an outrageously fabulous Straight outta Itä-Suomi t-shirt or canvas bag to carry your study gear around with you.
-You can even fit a laptop in the bag!
+At ISYY offices, you can also purchase an outrageously fabulous Straight outta Itä-Suomi canvas bag to carry your study gear around with you.
+You can even fit a laptop in it!

 9.)
-Follow ISYY’s communication channels to find out what is going on at the student union, university and on campus.
+Follow ISYY’s communication channels to find out what is going on at the Student Union, University and on campus.
 Follow ISYY on Facebook (fbISYY), Instagram (@isyyuef), Twitter (@ISYYH) and YouTube.
-ISYY also publishes an English language newsletter, Weekly Feed, on Tuesdays.
-Also follow the topical news in Kamu and Yammer, the internal communication channel of UEF where also ISYY informs students about its important matters.
+ISYY also publishes an English language newsletter, Weekly Feed, on Tuesdays and a Finnish language magazine Uljas.
+From Uljas, you can read about various topics and phenomena which concern you as a university student in Eastern Finland.
+You can also participate in doing the paper yourself by signing up as a volunteer!
+Also follow Yammer, which is the main internal communication channel of UEF.
+The Student Union will also inform about its important matters there.

 10.)
 Make good use of all the student discounts!
 These include the right to use the services of the Finnish Student Health Service (FSHS), discounts in student restaurants and lower prices when travelling with VR (Finnish State Railways) or Matkahuolto.
 Check the list of other student discounts on Frank’s website.

 11.)
 Don’t forget to find something fun to do in your free time, it really boosts your well-being!
-Find out more about your own campus city’s free time activities and ISYY’s Clubs, Campus Organisations, Sections and open positions of trust as a Student Representative, in the ISYY Executive Board and the Representative Council.
-The next ISYY Representative Council Elections will take place this fall so start to consider whether you should run as a candidate!
+Find out more about your own campus city’s free time activities and ISYY’s clubs, campus organisations, sections and open positions of trust as a student representative, in the ISYY Executive Board and the Representative Council.
 We also organise different kinds of events throughout the year, you are heartily welcome!

 12.)
 Take care of yourself and your well-being, but also remember to have fun!
 Student life can be tough, but according to many, it is also the best time of your life!
 SYKETTÄ sport services can help you stay fit and in good studying condition.
 After paying a small fee you can join instructed group classes like pole dancing or body pump, use the gym or reserve sport shifts e.g. for your floorball team.

 13.)
 Remember that ISYY is there for you during your studies.
-We are here for you; We watch out for you and represent your interests.
+We watch out for you and build a better future for our students.
 You can always ask for help from our offices, our staff members and our persons elected to a position of trust and we will help you to the best of our ability.
-Student Union also has two Anti-Harassment Contact Persons whom you can contact if you encounter or witness any harassment at our University.
+Student Union also has two anti-harassment contact persons whom you can contact if you meet any harassment at our University.

 Good luck with your studies!